Laurel and Hardy filmography: Official films

-The following is a list of Laurel and Hardy's official filmography as established in Laurel and Hardy: The Magic Behind the Movies by Randy Skretvedt and Laurel and Hardy by John McCabe, Al Kilgore, and Richard R. Bann.
+The following is a list of Laurel and Hardy's official filmography as established in Laurel and Hardy: The Magic Behind the Movies by Randy Skretvedt and Laurel and Hardy by John McCabe, Al Kilgore, and Richard W. Bann.
 Each book lists 105 films and Skredvedt's adds a 106th in its appendix, Now I'll Tell One, a previously lost film that was partly rediscovered.

 Except where noted, all of these films were photographed in black and white, produced by Hal Roach, and released by Metro-Goldwyn-Mayer.
 Except where noted, all short films are two reels in length.
 All films produced prior to 1928 are silent and all films made after 1929 are sound.
 Releases from 1928 are silent except as noted.
 1929 releases are identified as silent, all-talkie, or sound films with music and sound effects only.

 Foreign-language versions

 During the early days of sound American motion picture companies often made foreign-language versions of their films.
 The following is a list of known foreign-language versions of Laurel and Hardy films.

 Note: A lost German-language version of The Hollywood Revue of 1929, Wir Schalten um auf Hollywood (We Switch to Hollywood), was made and released in 1931.
 Apparently Laurel and Hardy do not appear in it.